zbalkan/zbalkan.github.io/_posts/2025-05-20-wazuh-duckdb-threat-hunting.md

 <img src="/assets/duckdb-parquet.png" width="400" alt="Logo of Apache Parquet file format">

 You can move one more step ahead, and convert the logs to Apache [Parquet format](https://parquet.apache.org/).
 [DuckDB](https://duckdb.org/docs/stable/data/parquet/overview.html) not only allows reading and writing but also conversion to Parquet format.
 Since Parquet files are compressed during conversion, you do not need an extra step.
 That would allow indexing, so you can get faster `SELECT` queries.
 You can even make use of Parquet encryption.
 It is based on your creativity and hands-on experience.
 See [this discussion](https://github.com/duckdb/duckdb/discussions/6478) initiated by [Mark Litwintschik](https://tech.marksblogg.com/) for faster conversions.

+I plan to write about using Parquet in an automated way that provides a similar experience.
+It may take some months.
+{: .notice--info}

+## Postscriptum

+Some time ago, I wrote about integrity control for archive logs using [RFC 3161 cryptographic timestamping](https://zaferbalkan.com/log-timestamping/).
+I'd like to let you know that by using parquet, you can still make use of it.